-The University is committed to supporting the academic success of all our students and ensuring that the semester proceeds as normally as possible
+The University is committed to supporting the academic success of all our students.

 What you need to know about teaching and assessments activities